Government of Telangana: District Guardian Ministers

-Government and administration
+Government and Administration

 Structure

 The Governor is the constitutional head and the Chief Minister is head of the government who also heads the council of ministers.
 The Chief Justice of the high court is the head of the judiciary.

 Governor

-The Governor is appointed by the President for a term of five years.
-The executive and legislative powers lie with the Chief Minister and his council of ministers, who are appointed by the Governor.
-The Governors of the states and territories of India have similar powers and functions at the state level as that of the President of India at Union level.
+The governor is appointed by the President for a term of five years.
+The executive and legislative powers lie with the Chief Minister and his council of ministers, who are appointed by the governor.
+The governors of the states and territories of India have similar powers and functions at the state level as that of the President of India at Union level.
 Only Indian citizens above 36 years of age are eligible for appointment.
-Governors discharge all constitutional functions such as the appointment of the Chief Minister, sending reports to the President about failure of constitutional machinery in a state, or with respect to issues relating to the assent to a bill passed by legislature, exercise or their own opinion.
+Governors discharge all constitutional functions such as the appointment of the Chief Minister, sending reports to the president about failure of constitutional machinery in a state, or with respect to issues relating to the assent to a bill passed by legislature, exercise or their own opinion.

 Ekkadu Srinivasan Lakshmi Narasimhan was the governor from 2 June 2014 to 1 September 2019.

-Tamilisai Soundararajan has been appointed as the governor on September 1, 2019.
+Tamilisai Soundararajan was appointed as the governor on September 1, 2019.

-The Governor enjoys many different types of powers:
+The governor enjoys many different types of powers: